 Helen Kindred, MFA, PGCHE, BA (HONS)

 Helen Kindred trained at Roehampton University, London gaining a First Class Honours degree in Dance Studies before embarking on further training at Goucher College, USA, where she completed a Post-Graduate internship.
 Professionally Helen danced with Modem Dance, London, Daghdha Dance Company, Ireland, and has choreographed works for Breaking Boundaries, HYDC:InPulse (a DanceDigital commission), numerous school, college and university dance productions as well as for her own company KindredDance.
 Helen was the Artistic Director of HertsDance (now DanceDigital) from 2001-2004, before returning to study and gaining her MFA Choreography in 2007.
 Teaching at Roehampton University as a visiting lecturer initially, Helen then took up her post at Middlesex University.
 Helen is currently a Senior Lecturer specialising in Release-based technique, choreography/performance and community dance practice.

 Helen is an advocate for dance, has presented papers on community dance development in the USA and in the UK at the ‘Community Dance in the 21st Century’ conference at De Montfort University in 2008.
 Her choreographic work most recently has been presented at SIFDANS International Choreographic Festival, University of Bedfordshire, on-line through www.eleven.com and at The Pentland Theatre, Arts Depot, London.
-Helen has worked as an Artistic Assessor for the Arts Council England and is currently the Regional Representative (south) for DanceHE (formerly Standing Conference on Dance in Higher Education).
+Helen has worked as an Artistic Assessor for the Arts Council England and is currently an executive board member for DanceHE.

 Dr Adesola Akinleye, FRSA

 Adesola Akinleye is a dancer, choreographer and researcher.
 She trained at Arts Educational School and Rambert Academy.
 Her professional career has included dancing with The Dance Theatre of Harlem (DTH), Union Dance Company and Carol Straker Dance Company.
 She founded her own company and school Saltare Foundation for the Arts in New York 1994, for which she was awarded Woman of the Year 1999 for 'Distinguished achievement in the field of community dance' presented by the Town of Islip, New York.
 She was trained in choreography while working at DTH, by Bessie Schoenberg.
 Her choreographic work has been performed in Europe, the Caribbean and North America.
 She has been commissioned by Arts Council, Winnipeg (CA) and England, Suffolk County (USA), Dance North West, Dance in Herts (now Dance Digital), Dancin’ Oxford, Manchester International Festival and Ludus Dance.
 Adesola was awarded the Bonnie Bird New Choreography Award in 2006 and awarded a Trailblazers Fellowship by ADAD (UK).

 Her work has a strong focus on site-specific work, new technology and light.
 She has lectured in choreography, dance (practical and theory) and human movement principles at New York State University and later at the University of Manitoba.
 She holds an MA (with distinction) in Work Based Learning: dance in education and community.
 Adesola directs her company DancingStrong, and has just completed her PhD thesis 'Body, Dance and Environment: an exploration of embodiment and identity'.
 She is a fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA).